 Did Peter know he was wrong?

 One Sabbath School class was discussing the life of Peter.
-Emphasis was given to Peter before conversion and after conversion.
-Before conversion, although Peter was boisterous and short tempered, he denied the Lord.
-After conversion Peter was the opposite.
+The class gave Emphasis to Peter's life before conversion and after conversion.
+Before conversion, although Peter was boisterous and short tempered, he denied the Lord; After conversion, Peter was the opposite.
 After this, they briefly discussed Paul confronting Peter about his prejudice behavior as recorded in Galatians 1.
-The teacher then asked the class, "With which Peter do you indentify: the one before conversion or the one after conversion?"
+The teacher then asked the class, "With which Peter do you identify: the one before conversion or the one after conversion?"
 There was murmuring in the class.
 Tony, who was sitting in the back raised his hand and said, "I identify with Peter."
 The teacher and some of the students turned around and asked him to clarify, "which Peter, the one before conversion or the one after?"
-The student referring to the event of Paul confronting Peter, answered, "I identify with Peter in that even though he knew that crowd is wrong, I see myself following them."
+The student referring to the event of Paul confronting Peter, answered, "I identify with Peter in that even though I know, as he knew, that the crowd is wrong, I see myself following them."
 The class hushed for a few seconds, and then there was murmuring again.
 Tony looked around and saw people nodding.
-The teacher sighed, but did not speak.
+The teacher sighed but did not speak.
 A sister in front of Tony smiled and nodded at him.
 Another sister, walking down the aisle, smiled and touched his arm.
 It seemed that many agreed with him.
 They saw themselves drifting the wrong way knowingly.
 Now, just because many people do this does not make it right?

 Paul found that this was wrong, which is why he confronted Peter.
 Did Peter know He was wrong?
-He should have.
-Peter was present at the Jerusalem Council when it was declared that circumcision was not necessary to salvation and therefore not to be made an issue (Acts 15:1-24).
+Peter was present at the Jerusalem Council when the Apostles declared that circumcision was not necessary to salvation and (Acts 15:1-24).
 He had encountered this situation before when God had clearly revealed to him that he was not to consider any one class of people as "common or unclean" (Acts 10:28).
-He had even declared that he understood "that God is no respecter of persons: But in every nation he that feareth him, and worketh righteousness, is accepted with him" (Acts 10:34, 35).
-Clear testimony had been borne by the Holy Spirit, the other apostles, and the corporate church body that there was to be no distinction between Jew and Gentile, and that righteousness is by faith alone in Christ Jesus.
+He had even declared that he understood "that God is no respecter of persons: But in every nation, he that feareth him, and worketh righteousness, is accepted with him" (Acts 10:34, 35).
+The Holy Spirit bore a Clear testimony by the other apostles, and the corporate church body that there was no distinction between Jew and Gentile and that righteousness is by faith alone in Christ Jesus.
 In light of all this, Peter and others withdrew themselves from the uncircumcised Gentile believers.
 This discrimination was in effect saying, "Except ye be circumcised... ye cannot be saved" (Acts 15:1).
 This action on the part of Peter and the others was not only a denial of the gospel, but it was a virtual denial of Christ.
-So, we can conclude that Peter knew better.
+Based on the statements stated above we can conclude that Peter knew better.
 But, he allowed himself to be carried away by the influence of the other Jews, "fearing them which were of the circumcision" (Galatians 2:12).
 Peter's attitude grieved God.
 Ellen White says,

-As Ellen White said, this incident should be a solemn warning to us.
 We too can fail in integrity and violate the principles laid out by the Gospel.
 Even so, Peter should still be an example to us in that he was humble.
 The fact that Peter died a martyr for Christ tells us that Peter repented.
-In that sense we should be like Peter after conversion.
+In that sense, we should be like Peter after conversion.